aedenj/apache-flink-starter/README.md

 ### Locally

-For quick feedback it's easiest to run the locally,
+For quick feedback it's easiest to run the job locally,

 1. If you're using Intellij, use the usual methods.
 1. On the command line run `./gradlew shadowJar run`

 ### Using the Job Cluster

 Run `./gradlew shadowJar startJob`.
-This will run the job under the job cluster in `flink-job-cluster.yml`.
+This will run the job within a job cluster that is setup in `flink-job-cluster.yml`.
+That cluster will run against the Kafka cluster started earlier.

-## Observing th Job in Action
+## Observing the Job in Action

 After starting the job with one of the methods above, let's observe it reading an writing a message from one Kafak topic to another.

 1. Start the job using one of the methods above.
-1. In a new terminal window start a Kafka producer by running,
+1. In a new terminal start a Kafka producer by running,
 ```
 kafkad kafka-console-producer.sh --broker-list broker-1:19092 --topic source --property "parse.key=true" --property "key.separator=:"
 ```
-1. Enter the message `1:Captain Marvel`
+1. Enter the message `1:{ message: "Hello World!" }`
 1. Navigate to the [Kafka Topics UI](http://localhost:9002/#/) and inspect both the `source` and `destination` topics.

-You should see the message `1:Captain Marvel` in both topics.
+You should see the message `1:{ message: "Hello World!" }` in both topics.

 ## Live Reload

-Live reload is a great feature to have in your development loop because it can save you time.
+Live reload is a great feature to have in your development loop as it can save you time.
 The closest I've come to on this is the command `./gradlew -t shadowJar startJob`.
 This approach attempts to simulate live reload using Gradle's `-t` flag by restarting the containers of the Flink job cluster in `flink-job-cluster.yml`.

+Another approach I've explored is using [JRebel](https://manuals.jrebel.com/jrebel/standalone/index.html), which can make classes reloadable with existing class loaders.
+Only changed classes are recompiled and instantly reloaded in the running application.
+JRebel will not re-run `main` for you so I've had mixed results with its effectiveness.

-If you have found a better way, please drop me an email.
+If you've found a better way, please drop me an email.

 ## Grafana, Elastic Search and Logstash

 This repo also comes with the ability to spin up Grafana, Elastic Search and Logstash that let's you try out the common use case of using Grafana as a visual tool for querying data from Elastic Search.
-Simply run `docker-compose -f grafana-elastic-logstash.yml up`.
-The additional containers are also present to support administractive tasks,
+Simply run `docker-compose -f docker/grafana-elastic-logstash.yml up`.
+There are additional containers present to support administractive tasks,

 1. [Dejavu](https://github.com/appbaseio/dejavu) - Dejavu is a UI for browsing data in Elasticsearch..
 1. [Cerebro](https://github.com/lmenezes/cerebro) - Is a cluster management UI for Elastic Search

+Some things to note about the setup,

+1. Elasticsearch as already been setup as a [datasource](https://github.com/aedenj/apache-flink-starter/tree/master/conf/grafana/provisioning/datasources) for Grafana.
+Tha
+1. Logstash has a basic configuration to read from the Kafka cluster and write to Elasticsearch

 ### Viewing Data with Dejavu

-1. Run `docker-compose -f grafana-elastic-logstash.yml up` if you haven't already.
+1. Run `docker-compose -f docker/grafana-elastic-logstash.yml up` if you haven't already.
 1. [Open Dejavu](http://localhost:1358/?appname=&url=&mode=edit)
 1. Enter `http://elasticsearch:9200` into the input box with hint text of `URL for Cluster`.
 1. Enter `*` in the input box with the hint text of `Appname`